smartdevicelink/sdl_evolution/proposals/0220-support-for-android-custom-routerservice.md

 3. We can reuse the existing logic that verifies the trusted RouterService.
 If a RouterService is not trusted, SdlProxy can wake up the best possible RouterService in the same way the current proxy does.

-In approach #1, the important point is the location where the RouterService's primary transport connects with the head unit.
+In approach #1, the important point is the location to check if the RouterService's primary transport connects with the head unit.
 It should be in the RouterServiceValidator class.

 ### RouterServiceValidator should pay attention to currently connected RouterService.